ehForwarderBot/efb-telegram-master/readme_translations/it_IT.mo.rst

    update_info - Update the group name and profile picture. react - Send a reaction to a message, or show a list of reactors.

-Catatan: In case of multiple admins are assigned, they may all send message on your behalf, but only the 0th admin can receive direct message from the bot.
+Nota: In case of multiple admins are assigned, they may all send message on your behalf, but only the 0th admin can receive direct message from the bot.